Multipartite entanglement detection based on generalized state-dependent entropic uncertainty relation for multiple measurements: Multipartite entanglement detection

-where the third equality uses the relation $S(A_i|B_iC_i)=-S(\rho^i_A)$ for pure state $\ket{\phi_i}$, and the last step is due to the fact that conditional entropy is concave.
-The above inequality combining with Eq.(\ref{2}) give the method to detect tripartite entanglement.
+where the second equality uses the relation $S(A_i|B_iC_i)=-S(\rho^i_A)$ for pure state $\ket{\phi_i}$, and the last step is due to the fact that conditional entropy is concave.
+The above inequality combined with Eq.(\ref{2}) gives the method to detect tripartite entanglement.

 \textit{Observation}.
-For a tripartite quantum state $\rho_{ABC}$, choosing a sets of measurements $\{M^A_i\}$ with refereed measurement$X$ on subsystem A, and $\{M^B_i\}$ with $Y$ on B, and $\{M^C_i\}$ with $Z$ on C, the tripartite entanglement of formation can be detected by
+For a tripartite quantum state $\rho_{ABC}$, choosing a sets of measurements $\{M^A_i\}$ with referenced measurement $X$ made on subsystem $A$, and $\{M^B_i\}$ with $Y$ on $B$, and $\{M^C_i\}$ with $Z$ on $C$, the tripartite entanglement of formation can be detected by

 where $H(\cdot|\cdot)$ is the classical conditional entropy, and $q_m, q_m^{\prime}, q_m^{\prime\prime}$ are the optimal complementary factors of the corresponding uncertainty relations.